 Singing Club - Our singing club is run at lunch-time by Miss Berry and Mrs Johnson.

-Guitar - All pupils in Year 5 and 6 have guitar lessons weekly and are taught by Sean from the Cumbria Music service.
+Guitar - All pupils in Year 5 and 6 have guitar lessons weekly and are taught by a member of the Cumbria Music service.

-Instrument Tuition - Private piano, guitar and recorder lessons are taught weekly by Carolyn Fyfe to any child that wishes to partake.
+Instrument Tuition - Private piano and guitar are taught weekly by local peripatetic music teachers to any child that wishes to partake.
 If you wish your child to have lessons please contact the school office for more information.